 Rural health is not a problem that can be solved by rural people alone.
 Here are some of the factors that need greater attention and co-operation from all groups concerned.

 - 1. The steadily increasing cost of hospital and medical services.

 Much talk is given to the plight of the person who can't pay for medical service.

 The person who can pay also has his difficulties.
 He must go from one specialist to another, and not one of them gets a complete picture of the entire individual.

 The effectiveness of medical service is in this way diminished, because the body must be considered as a whole, not in parts.
 Good, general practitioners would both increase the quality of service and reduce the cost for paying patients. - 2.
 Indifference of some doctors to patients who can not pay maximum fees.
-We still see stories appearing in newspapers about patients who have died because they could not pay for medical services and could not get the attention of a doctor in time. - 3.
-Prepaid medical insurance is not a complete solution, because of the attitude of some doctors and hospitals to regard it simply as a collection agency for which they provide only the minimum attention and service.
+We still have stories appearing in newspapers about patients who have died because they could not pay for medical services and could not get the attention of a doctor. - 3.
+Prepaid medical insurance is not a complete solution, because of the attitude of some doctors and hospitals to regard it simply as a collection agency for which they provide only the minimum attention and service

-Rural people may build hospitals and install the finest of equipment, but how can they be sure of having a doctor when there aren't enough doctors to go around?
+Rural people may build hospitals and install the finest of equipment, but how can they be sure of having a doctor when there are nt enough doctors to go around?

-Let's not suggest that standards of training be lowered.
-But some of the lobbying funds might well be spent to induce greater appropriations for medical schools so that larger numbers of doctors can be trained.
+I would not suggest that standards of training be lowered.
+But I would suggest that some of the lobbying funds be spent to induce greater appropriations for medical schools so that larger numbers of doctors can be trained.
 Adequate facilities should be provided so that ALL young men and women who wish to enter medical school may do so.
 If they have passed - not excelled - in pre-med work, they should be allowed to enter medical school.
 Some of them, of course, won't be able to do the work, and their money and efforts will be to some extent wasted.
 But such waste is not so great as the waste of health and life of many because there are too few doctors.
-And the doctor who barely makes the grade through medical school may be a better doctor than some who make A's.
+And the doctor who barely makes the grade through medical school may be a better doctor than the one who makes A's.

-4. The inclination of doctors to provide services only at specified hours and by appointments which they themselves do not observe as closely as they should is not to their credit.
+4. The inclination of doctors to provide services only at specified hours and by appointments which they themselves do not observe as closely as they should.

-Not only do doctors specify the hours; they also insist that patients come to the office.
-Taking a sick child to an office may endanger not only the health of the child, but may also endanger others.
-He may have communicable disease to give to others in the waiting room or on the streets.
-A person who is sick enough to have the services of a doctor usually is sick enough to stay in bed, at least until the doctor has come to the home and made a diagnosis.
+Not only do doctors specify the hours, they insist that patients come to the office.
+Taking a sick child to an office endangers not only the health of the child, but may endanger others.
+He may have a communicable disease to give to others in the waiting room or on the street car.
+A person who is sick enough to have the services of a doctor is sick enough to stay in bed - at least until the doctor has come to the home and made a diagnosis.

-Doctors often insist on putting many people in the hospital who could be cared for at home.
-It is easier for the doctor, and he can see more people, but it is harder on the patient and his family.
-This increases the cost and it fills the hospitals so that beds may not be available for more needy cases.
+Also, doctors insist on putting many people in the hospital who could be cared for at home.
+It is easier for the doctor, and he can see more people, but it is harder on the patient and his family except in cases where hospital facilities are essential.
+This not only increases the cost, it fills the hospitals so that beds are not available for more needy cases.